CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 Golden Gate Bridge 50th Anniversary: A Celebration for the Ages

-On May 24, 1987, the Golden Gate Bridge transformed into a sea of humanity as an estimated 800,000 people flocked to San Francisco to celebrate its 50th anniversary.
-This historic event, fondly known as Bridgewalk ‘87, offered a rare opportunity for pedestrians to walk across the iconic bridge—though no one quite expected the turnout to make headlines for decades.
+On May 24, 1987, the Golden Gate Bridge transformed into a sea of humanity as an estimated 800,000 people poured into San Francisco to celebrate its 50th anniversary.
+The historic event—officially known as Bridgewalk ’87—offered a rare chance for pedestrians to walk the entire span of the iconic bridge.
+What no one expected was that the celebration would become one of the most unforgettable (and overwhelming) days in the bridge’s history.

 A Day Unlike Any Other